Dictionary of Revolutionary Marxism

 GLOBAL WARMING

 The rise in the average surface temperature of the Earth due to the emission of certain gases into the atmosphere which cause it to more efficiently trap the radiant energy from the sun, leading to a result similar to what occurs in a greenhouse.
 The most important such gas is carbon dioxide, much of which is now being released into the atmosphere by humans burning fossil fuels such as coal and petroleum.
+Carbon dioxide accounts for about two-thirds of the increasing global warming.
+About one-third of that warming is caused by the release of methane, most of which escapes from oil wells.

 See also: